jdegand/origin-angular-frontend/README.md

 - The grouping of the various categories could be different i.e. dependents could go with house or personal.
 The risk questions could easily be changed.
 I thought about adding various extras like name, address, etc but ultimately, the form has to match the backend so I left it as is.
 Extra field could be added and not be factored in to the risk calculation.
 - Not a fan of most of the preset Angular Material themes - most of the color combinations are terrible.
 - Desktop version is just the mobile version stretched.
+- Chrome shows error of "Incorrect use of label for="FORM_ELEMENT" -> problem comes from implementation of mat-select
+- Error reappears on any step with a mat-select
+- Label appears to be linked to the select so error may be a false positive - syntax is not obviously incorrect
+- The select is inside a mat-form-field so the mat-label should be directly linked to the select and you can't use a matInput attribute on a mat-select.
+- Putting a formControlName on a mat-select is problematic ?
+- mat-select does have more problems than other angular material components - changing back to a select tag would require styling adjustments

 ## Continued Development